 Next.js Prompt Injection: How to Protect Your AI Features (Vercel AI SDK Included)

-Next.js API routes and Vercel AI SDK Server Actions pass user input directly to LLMs with no validation by default.
-This guide covers how to add prompt injection protection to App Router routes, Pages Router handlers, Server Actions, and a global middleware guard.
+Next.js AI routes and Vercel AI SDK Server Actions forward user input to the model with no intent checking by default.
+Validate it before the LLM call in App Router routes, Server Actions, streamText, and a global middleware guard.

 TLDR

-Next.js AI routes are vulnerable to prompt injection because they pass user messages directly to the LLM.
+Next.js AI routes forward user messages to the model with no intent checking by default.
 Protect them by calling the SafePrompt validation API before any LLM call.
-For App Router: validate in the route handler.
-For Vercel AI SDK: validate before streamText().
-For global coverage: add middleware.ts that intercepts all AI API routes.
-Fix time: under 15 minutes per route.
+In App Router, validate in the route handler.
+With the Vercel AI SDK, validate before streamText().
+For broad coverage, add a middleware.ts guard.
+Fix time is under 15 minutes per route, and each check completes in under 100ms.

 Quick Facts

-Why Next.js AI Routes Are a High-Value Target
+Why are Next.js AI routes a high-value target?

 - Route handlers at

-/api/chat— POST endpoints that accept a messages array and forward it to OpenAI or another provider. - Server Actions using
+/api/chatthat accept a messages array and forward it to a provider. - Server Actions using

 | Approach | Coverage | Setup | Latency Impact | Best For |